 After the surgery is finished, you’ll be taken to a recovery room where you’ll rest and wake up from the anesthesia.

-It takes about two weeks to fully heal.
+Tonsillectomy recovery takes about two weeks.
 For children getting this type of surgery, they will be able to return to school in about seven to ten days.
 To assist in the recovery process, we’ll provide detailed post-operative instructions, including a customized plan for controlling post-operative pain.

 No, you or your child can visit an ENT doctor without a referral.